apilayer/goiban-service/README.md

 goiban-service
 ==============

+## Service Shutdown Notice

+The openiban API will cease operation on the 24th of May, 10 p.m.
+GMT.

+You can read more about it at https://openiban.com.

+**Important**: I will continue to maintain the `goiban-service` repository.

+---

 Implements a basic REST Web-service for validating IBAN account numbers in GO.
 Uses the logic from http://github.com/fourcube/goiban.
 Deployed at http://openiban.com .

 Running the service